Balhae controversies: Modern scholars

-North Korean scholars—and more recently some in the South—have recently tried to incorporate Balhae history as an integral part of Korean history by challenging the view of Unified Silla (668–935) as the unification of Korea.
+North Korean scholars—and more recently, some in the South—have recently tried to incorporate Balhae history as an integral part of Korean history by challenging the view of Unified Silla (668–935) as the unification of Korea.
 According to this narrative, Goryeo was the first unification of Korea, since Balhae still existed while occupying former Goguryeo territory north of the Korean peninsula.
 In the 1960s, the North Korean scholar Pak Se-yong advanced arguments that claimed Balhae as "a part of Korean history."
-Central to the argument was Balhae's place as "a state founded by people of Koguryŏ" and its territory as "composed of most of the"former territory of Koguryŏ and an expansive, newly acquired portion."
+Central to the argument was Balhae's place as "a state founded by people of Koguryŏ" and its territory as composed of most of the "former territory of Koguryŏ and an expansive, newly-acquired portion."
 Pak made broader claims on the continuity of Balhae with modern Korea, contending that "bloodline and culture are an important component of the bloodlines and cultural traditions of the Korean race."

 In South Korea, Chu Yŏnghŏn advocated a Korean identity for Balhae based on findings of joint Chinese-North Korean archaeological excavations in the 1960s.
 These efforts led to the incorporation of Balhae into Korean history as part of the "Northern and Southern Dynasties" based on instances in which the Silla court referred to Balhae as the "northern court."
 Acceptance of this new narrative was not immediate.
-In 1981 a South Korean scholar called the Northern-Southern Dynasties an "interesting new interpretation" and as late as 1990 there was still no consensus.
+In 1981, a South Korean scholar called the Northern-Southern Dynasties an "interesting new interpretation" and as late as 1990, there was still no consensus.
 However, by now the Northern-Southern Dynasties paradigm is widely accepted in South Korean academia.
 According to Kim Eun Gug, the adoption of this position was necessary to counter Chinese claims on Goguryeo and Balhae as part of Chinese history as well as to provide a model for North and South Korea's unification.
-Kim openly declared that "We have a national responsibility to develop a response to China’s Northeast Project and its claims that Koguryŏ and Parhae belong to Chinese history."
+Kim openly declared that, "We have a national responsibility to develop a response to China's Northeast Project and its claims that Koguryŏ and Parhae belong to Chinese history."

 Some Japanese scholarship from the mid-1930s to the early postwar period also supported placing Balhae within Korean history.
 This position was advanced mostly prominently by Mikami Tsugio and became very popular after Japan severed diplomatic ties with the People's Republic of China in 1949.
-In the 1980s, Japanese scholars scrutinized new archaeological evidence from China in hopes of clarifying Balhae's ethnic identity.
-However, since then the majority of Japanese scholars have moved away from seeking a singular ethnic paradigm for Balhae and instead focus on local government mechanisms and their relationship with central authority.
+In the 1980s, Japanese scholars scrutinized new archaeological evidence from China in the hopes of clarifying Balhae's ethnic identity.
+However, since then, the majority of Japanese scholars have moved away from seeking a singular ethnic paradigm for Balhae and instead focus on local government mechanisms and their relationship with central authority.
 According to Park Jin Suk, Japan no longer has any territorial interests in Balhae and its scholars offer a more objective position.

+According to Dartmouth historian Pamela Kyle Crossley, "Balhae as a language, people and state with diverse origins was without doubt part of a spectrum that included Goguryeo, Buyeo and Baekje and was closely connected with the development of medieval Korea."